namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 6/13/24
+- More 2637 today
+- Currently working on the restrictions for the checkboxes

 ### 6/12/24
-- Will go back to 2637 today
+- Continued working on 2637
+- Added validation to the template builder's publish method

 ### 6/21/24
 - Fixed the integration bug for 1729 in between meetings